Fori Nehru: Early post-independence years

 In 1947, following the partition of India, she took to social work.
-She was appointed to the Emergency Committee to assist in the protection and transport of Muslims in Delhi who had sought refuge in the camps at Purana Qila and Humayun's Tomb.
+On 11 September 1947 she was appointed as the only female member to the Emergency Committee to assist in the protection and transport of Muslims in Delhi who had sought refuge in the camps at Purana Qila and Humayun's Tomb.
 When one of the trains that she helped board with families were all dragged off and killed, she couldn't face sending another for several days, she recalled.
 Along with Kitty Shiva Rao and Prem Bery, she began an employment campaign, 'Refugee Handicrafts', for the purpose of supplementing the income of refugee families.
 The three housewives took materials to the refugee women, who used their skills in embroidery, needlework, sewing and cutting.
 Patel Brothers in Connaught Place lent them one of their counters.
 They later moved to a shop on Barakhamba Road, which continued to operate until 1952, when it moved to Janpath and merged with the Central Cottage Industries Emporium.
 That year, Nehru became a member of the All India Handicrafts Board (AIHB) at the request of Kamaladevi Chattopadhyay.
 Thousands of displaced women in the Delhi camps had contributed to producing the handicrafts, including the one at Kingsway.
 The Indian artist Anjolie Ela Menon recalled that post independence, Nehru was one of a small group of women "who took it upon themselves to preserve and develop handicrafts and the handloom industry, without any remuneration".

 In 1948, she was asked by Jawaharlal Nehru to take care of the foreign diplomats at the funeral of Mahatma Gandhi.
 The following year she left Refugee Handcrafts to move to Washington with her husband.
 In the same year, she took her three sons to visit Hungary.
 Her son Ashok, recalled her tears ..."She used to go out every day, to meet her friends...many of them had disappeared".
 She later said "I have a feeling of guilt," ...
 "I wasn't there.
 I was safe.
 The guilt feeling is still with me.
 Why should I not have suffered?"

 Nehru visited Delhi in 1952 and was back in the US in 1953, using her time and influence there to promote Indian handicrafts.
 Her samples included art from the Heritage crafts village Raghurajpur.
 The founders of Fabindia, became interested after seeing some samples of the Indian work when Nehru met one of them in 1953, but any further progression in promoting them was hampered by the 90% import duty on embroidered crafts at the time in the US.
 In 1954, she returned to India, where she remained until 1958.
 During this time she worked as a volunteer at the Emporium.
 In 1958 she resigned from the AIHB as her husband was posted to Washington as India's Ambassador, upon which she was appointed chairman of the Cottage Industries Export Committee of the Ministry of Commerce, Government of India.
 She subsequently persuaded Lord & Taylor, Macy's and Neiman Marcus to take interest in India's cottage industries.